FaizalSandanampusi/EPAI_V5_Capstone_LLM_Agents/README.md

 - **Configuration**: API keys stored in environment variables for secure access
 - **Prompt Engineering**: Carefully crafted prompts for specific task interpretation

+The LLMs serve as function callers rather than direct executors, maintaining a clean separation between interpretation and execution layers.

 ## External API Integration

 The system integrates with several external services: